Recipe: huckleberry syrup

 1/4 cup water (increase to 1/2 cup water if using strawberries)

 1-2 cups sugar

 Place the berries in a medium saucepan.
 Crush the berries with a potato masher or other flat-bottomed object good for crushing things.
-Add 1/4 cup (or 1/2 cup if using strawberries) of water to the berries.
+Add 1/4 cup of water (or 1/2 cup water if using strawberries) and lemon juice, if using, to the berries.
 Bring the berries to a boil over medium heat.
 Reduce the heat to medium-low and simmer for about 5 minutes.
 Pour the mixture into a sieve, catching the liquid in a bowl or large measuring cup.
 You can gently press on the solids with the back of a spoon taking care not to press any of the solids through.
 Clean the saucepan you just used or get a clean one out.
 Measure the juice volume.
 For every 1/4 cup of liquid juice add 1/4 cup of sugar – a 1:1 ratio.
 Place the juice and sugar in the clean saucepan.
 Bring it to a boil over medium heat, stirring to dissolve the sugar.
 Reduce to low heat and simmer for about a minute until the syrup thickens.
 Refrigerate for up to 2 weeks.
 Makes 24 ounces of syrup.

 more goodness from the use real butter archives